nao1215/sqly/website/content/formats.md

 ## Excel

-Every sheet becomes its own table, so a workbook is queried the way a directory
-is: pick the table you want.
-All sheets are imported — there is no flag to select one, because selecting one is what the `FROM` clause is for.
+Each sheet the workbook shows becomes its own table, so a workbook is queried the way a directory is: pick the table you want.
+There is no flag to select a single sheet, because selecting one is what the `FROM` clause is for.
+Sheets the workbook hides are left out unless [`--include-hidden-sheets`](#hidden-sheets) asks for them.

 ```shell
 sqly --sql "SELECT * FROM book_Q3_actuals" book.xlsx